The Last Stop in Yuma County: Plot

 At a remote desert location in Yuma County, Arizona, in the 1970s, a traveling knives salesman stops at a filling station.
 Vernon, the station and motel attendant, informs him that the station's pumps are dry, and there are no other filling stations for over 100 mi, but that a refueling truck is expected to arrive soon.
 On the radio, the salesman hears about a bank robbery earlier that morning in Buckeye, where the robbers fled with approximately $700,000 in a green Ford Pinto with a damaged rear end.
 Charlotte, a waitress at the nearby diner, is dropped off by her husband Charlie, who is the local sheriff; she opens the diner and welcomes the salesman in.
 In conversation with Charlotte, he mentions that he is on his way to Carlsbad, California, for his daughter Sarah's birthday.

 Shortly afterwards, the two bank robbers, Travis and Beau, pass the wreck of a refueling truck and arrive in a green Pinto, which the salesman recognizes as matching the description of the getaway car in the Buckeye robbery.
-He communicates his suspicions to Charlotte, who tries to phone her husband at the police station, but Beau forestalls her and cuts the phone cord before Charlotte can say a word to the sheriff.
+He communicates his suspicions to Charlotte, who tries to phone her husband at the sheriff's office, but Beau forestalls her and cuts the phone cord before Charlotte can say a word to the sheriff.
 The robbers force her and the salesman at gunpoint to continue behaving normally—until the refueling truck arrives, or somebody else with enough fuel in their car stops by.
 Unbeknownst to everybody in the diner, the truck will never arrive because it has run off the road and lies overturned several miles away.